 Easy entry – just fill out the widget below for as many entries as your like (daily even for extra entries).
 Giveaway open to U.S. residents 18 years of age or older.
 Winner will be notified via email and will have 24 hours to claim their prize, so be sure to check your spam.

 This was totally fun for me to do and hopefully inspires you to see past the worn down look and envision the new.
-Do pin and share so others can be inspired too!
+In addition, pin and share so others can be inspired too!

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Now let’s see what our Furniture Fixer Upper ladies have for you below.